thomas2crypto/OS-for-the-Arduino-Giga-R1-Wifi-/README.md

 ## TL;DR

 A lightweight embedded OS and CLI framework for the Arduino GIGA R1 WiFi.
-Features include startup configuration, login system, USB Mass Storage support, WiFi auto-connect, and a built-in command-line interface for runtime interaction and system control.
+Features include: startup configuration, login system, USB Mass Storage support, WiFi auto-connect, and a built-in command-line interface for runtime interaction and system control.

 ---